michal-tomlein/sha256crack/README.markdown

 Requirements
 ============

-Currently, only Mac OS X 10.6 is supported.
+Currently, Mac OS X 10.6 and other Unices are supported.

-Support for other systems will be added.
-This will require modifying the Makefile and possibly some minor changes to the code.
+On systems other than Mac OS X, the Makefile requires CUDA to be installed.

+An OpenCL-compatible GPU is not required to run the program with the --host or --cpu options.

 Installation
 ============